 Wesley’s father and mother both died within four days of each other in 1914.
 A newspaper account suggests that one died of a broken heart upon the loss of the other, but my father, Ralph, says that they each had pneumonia to begin with, and the deadly disease only got worse when wife Permelia attended Charles’ committal in a cold rain.
 He was in his 80th year and she was in her 75th.
 Charles had been a school director, church trustee, and owner/operator of the Pearce Milling Company and farm.
 So, the Pine Creek farm went to Wesley, who had always worked alongside his father and showed a deep interest in it.
 The mill went to Wilbert, Wesley’s younger brother by four years.

 Wesley was a hard worker, and maybe a little bit shy, with little time for socializing.
 But, when he was about 35, he became attracted to a girl who lived just up over the hill.
-Ironically, her family name was “Hill,” and she also was the prim and proper product of English settlers dating back to the early 18th century [probably the earliest was tavern owner and centogenarian Henry Moon (1718-1825)].
-Her grandfather, John D. Hill (1824-?) was a captain in the Civil War and was awarded enough land to give each of his sons farms in nearby southern Butler County, very close to where Bessie and her husband would relocate after the establishment of North Park.
+Ironically, her family name was “Hill,” and she also was the prim and proper product of English settlers dating back to the early 18th century [probably the earliest was tavern owner and our centogenarian Henry Moon (1718-1825)].
+Her grandfather, John D. Hill (1824-1915) had been a Captain in the Civil War and was awarded enough land to give each of his sons farms in nearby southern Butler County, very close to where Bessie and her husband would relocate after the establishment of North Park.
 My grandmother Bessie was 11 years younger than Grandfather Wesley when they were married on May 18, 1910.
 With most of the other offspring married and moved away, except Wilbert who lived next door to the mill and Edward who had a farm adjacent to the homestead, the newlyweds moved into the big farmhouse.
 Wesley’s parents had moved in with a daughter down the road shortly before their deaths.
 The marriage of Wesley and Bessie produced four sons within seven years: Walter (1911), Howard (1914), Ralph (1917), and Dale (1918) [see future articles on their families].
 Our past story was devoted to the farm at Pine Creek and the necessity of moving to a new farm when Allegheny County took over the property under the right of eminent domain to establish the public entity known as North Park in 1927.

 The new farm was located just off Three Degree Road northeast of Mars.
 Three Degree today runs north-south, perpendicular to State Route 228, between the area high school and middle school, past several of the old Hill family farms, and towards North Park.
 Surrounded by neighboring family farms belonging to Parks, Coopers, Tindalls, and Grubbs, a cousin to my dad, the Pearce operation then had a moderately-sized white, wooden two-story farm house, L-shaped barn (unpainted, at least in the mid-1950s, as I recall), chicken house, spring house, and several out buildings.
 Electricity wasn’t introduced to this part of the county until the early 1930s, and running water was in the form of a “pitcher” pump in the pantry.
 Saturday night baths were taken in a large tub in the kitchen or pantry with water heated on the wood/coal stove.
 I can still see Grandpap’s razor strap hanging beside the pantry sink and mirror.
 Unlike his father, Charles, Wesley was always clean-shaven.
 My dad insists that his father was strict, but he doesn’t remember ever being disciplined with that razor strap.